Thrum CLI Reference

 thrum backup

 Snapshot all thrum data (events, messages, config, and identity files) to a backup directory.
 By default, backups are written to .thrum/backup/ inside the repo.
-The backup directory can be overridden via --dir or configured in .thrum/config.yaml.
+The backup directory can be overridden via --dir or configured in .thrum/config.json.

 thrum backup [flags]